cacophony-wj/licentia_black/README.md

 ### System Specs

-My best estimate as to what you need to play _Licentia_ enjoyably is as follows:

 - CPU: >= 7th gen Intel, OR >= AMD Ryzen 3000 series
-- GPU: >= NVIDIA RTX 1080, OR >= AMD 5700XT; please keep in mind that AMD cards tend to have problems with ENB and are not recommended
+- GPU: >= NVIDIA RTX 1080, OR >= AMD 5700XT
 - RAM: >= At least 8GB
-- PAGEFILE: >= At least 20GB
+- PAGEFILE: >= At least 20 GB

-Speaking of which, everything should be installed on an SSD that has at least 200GB of space available.
-The game is unplayable on an HDD, although you can relocate your downloads folder to one if you need space.

-Please note that you will also require _at least_ an additional 30GB on the drive you installed Wabbajack.exe to for extraction and recompression of files.
+- SSD with at least 350 GB of space available

 ## Installation